iamdhrutipatel/Library-Management-System/README.md

 -   Trigger to move the data from the transaction to transaction history table upon deletion

 ## Note
+Sorry, I'm not able to upload source code on GitHub :octocat: because I've performed the project in Oracle Live SQL.
+But, you'll find all the code in [Document](https://github.com/iamdhrutipatel/Library-Management-System/blob/main/Library%20Management%20System.pdf) pdf.
+Thank You!

 ## Facing any issues???